Plentyaway/TEMPLATE-calculator/README.md

   - Pressing the equals key when the screen is blank ("undefined")
   - What other errors are there?
 Can you prevent them?
 3. Most calculators display a "0" when you clear them.
 Make this calculator display "0" upon clearing.
 4. It's a little odd that it can display "123+456".
-Fix it.
-(Do you still need an "=" button?)
+How do most calculators do this?
+Can you fix this one?
 5. Add some keys.
 Hint: JavaScript has built-in functions and constants for most of these.
 Look them up to learn how to use them.
   - Constants: e, π, etc.
   - Square root